Estate Fraud - Modern day ' Grave Robbing '

 Without evidence of mental capacity such as notes from the meeting by the person preparing the Will, any of the following issues can make a Will invalid.

-- Avoid online will platforms and use the services of a Local professional Will Writer who will meet you face to face and ensure your Will is legally valid.
+• Avoid D.I.Y wills or untrained /unregulated will companies.
+Use the services of a professional Will Writer who offer online, telephone and face to face and ensure your Will is legally valid.

 WILLS OF THE RICH AND FAMOUS